Determining Real

 Consensus Reality, What We Agree is True

-There are different levels of consensus.
 Scientific Consensus is where most of the experts in the specific field agree that this is the best representation of Scientific truth we have.
 There will always be some who disagree, but unless you are that expert, the wise person defaults to the consensus opinion of relevant experts.
-“Relevant” is an important word here, as people who have expertise in another area are only able to give regular opinions on a matter outside of their field, which does not well compare to the expert opinion and knowledge of the relevant expert on their own field.
+That is, if you had to place a bet on whether some hypothesis is right or wrong, you will win most of the time if you go with the scientific consensus.

 Consensus Reality is the Average of people’s understanding of the world.

-Personal Reality, What you Experience
+Subjective Reality, What you Experience

 No one knows your life.
 No one truly knows you.
 No one has experienced what you have experienced.

-People can know a great deal about your life, but they don’t know as much as you do.
+While people can know a great deal about your life, but they don’t know as much as you do.

 People can know you very well, but much like Objective Reality, they don’t really know the true you.
 Then again, you don’t either.
 Also keep in mind, the true you changes from experience to new experience – you are dynamic, not static.